 In January 2010, the FRA and the ECtHR agreed to conclude a joint project which aims to increase the knowledge and domestic implementation of EU law and other legal instruments in the field of non-discrimination.

 Innovation - What's 'new' about the project?

-The handbook will be developed in close collaboration with the ECtHR as well as partner networks in order to take into account initiatives such as the work done by the European Network of Legal Experts in the Non-Discrimination field.
+The handbook was developed in close collaboration with the ECtHR as well as partner networks in order to take into account initiatives such as the work done by the European Network of Legal Experts in the Non-Discrimination field.

 Handbook on European non-discrimination law:

 - aimed at judges, prosecutors, lawyers and law enforcement officials;

 - to be translated by the FRA in selected EU languages.